 "Own" Your Flooring Project

 Owners, designers and general contractors demand high quality flooring along with rapid installation.
-During every project, flooring contractors continue to seek ways to increase profits while reducing time and labor costs; and pouring their own self-leveling underlayment (SLU) has become a trending solution.
+During every project, flooring contractors continue to seek ways to increase profits while reducing time and labour costs; and pouring their own self-levelling underlay (SLU) has become a trending solution.